 Finland aims to create the world’s most ambitious circular economy market, encouraging investment and the creation of new solutions.

 Finland unveiled the world’s first circular economy roadmap in September 2016.
-Following Finland’s example, nine other EU countries have drawn up similar action plans since then.
+Following Finland’s example, at least nine other EU countries have drawn up similar action plans since then.
 The first event to highlight the world’s best circular economy solutions, World Circular Economy Forum 2017, took place in Finland.
 More than 1,600 private-sector delegates, decision-makers and experts attended from over 90 countries.
 The event fosters international cooperation in transforming the world’s economy.
 The 2018 forum was held in Japan, and in 2019 it came back to Finland.
 In 2020 the event moved online because of coronavirus-related restrictions.
 In April 2021, the WCEF+Climate conference was held in hybrid format in the Netherlands, and in September 2021 North America hosted the World Circular Economy Forum for the first time, in Toronto, Canada.

 Sitra’s list of key examples of circular economy businesses has acted as a popular awareness-raising tool.